malcom2073/msfrontend/README.md

 About
 ===============
 This is a playground to learn ReactJS, NextJS, and various frontend and backend services required for developing a CMS web framework from scratch.
+This site is viewable live at https://dev.mikesshop.net

 Technologies
 ==============